But nobody's looking at it. So what now?

 Relevance is based on content (what is in the blog), not on name or title (what is outside the blog).

-Get indexed based on your content, not on what you think will attract traffic.
+Get indexed based on your content, not on what you think will attract traffic, or make money.

 Search For Relevant Blogs and Forums